 Epic Rides offer epic value for money, especially if you’re bringing a mountain bike to Whistler.
 One-way tickets are a bargain at $24, and they’ll take your MTB for free!
 They run 6 services a day in summer.
 Pick-up locations in Vancouver are numerous – check out epicrides.ca for more details.

 How about a little commentary on the way to your destination?
 With Whistler Shuttle’s transfer service, you’ll get a guided tour from your driver as well as a very comfortable ride in a premium vehicle.
 This is another good option if you want to travel direct from the airport, particularly as their shuttles have no set departure times; they wait for you to arrive, even checking your flight status to see if you’re delayed.
 Of course, this level of service comes at a higher cost than your average bus, but it does give you some peace of mind.

 All of the operators above utilise their own fleet of vehicles.
-Ridebooker, on the other hand, harnesses the power of multiple fleets, including some of the above, to offer a super-cheap lift ($13 fixed price each way) from downtown Vancouver to Whistler, even at the last minute.
+Ridebooker, on the other hand, harnesses the power of multiple fleets, including some of the above from downtown Vancouver to Whistler, even at the last minute.
 They do this by filling the empty seats on services run by various companies, making this a seriously compelling option if you don’t mind which operator you end up getting.

 AND FROM THE BUS TO US!